stefan-hoeck/idris2-tutorial/src/Tutorial1.md

-Whenever we perform calculations with integer literals without being explicit about the types we want to use, Idris will use `Integer` as default. `Integer` is an arbitrary precision signed integer type.
+Whenever we perform calculations with integer literals without being explicit about the types we want to use, Idris will use `Integer` as a default. `Integer` is an arbitrary precision signed integer type.
 It is one of the *primitive types* built into the language.
 Other primitives include fixed precision signed and unsigned integral types (`Bits8`, `Bits16`, `Bits32` `Bits64`, `Int8`, `Int16`, `Int32`, and `Int64`), double precision (64 bit) floating point numbers (`Double`), unicode characters (`Char`) and strings of unicode characters (`String`).
-We will see several of these in action in a moment.
+We use many of these in due time.

 ## A First Idris2 Program

-We will often start up a REPL for tinkering with small parts of the Idris language, for reading some documentation, or for inspecting the content of an Idris module, but now we will write several small Idris programs to get started with the language.
+We will often start up a REPL for tinkering with small parts of the Idris language, for reading some documentation, or for inspecting the content of an Idris module, but now we will write several small Idris programs and functions to get started with the language.
 Fist, the mandatory *Hello World*:

 ```idris